Gluten Free Christmas Cookies

 These include flourless cookies, almond flour cake, and these gluten-free Christmas cookies.

 • Simple ingredients.
 No hard-to-find or expensive ingredients are needed.
+I know this can be an issue with many gluten-free recipes.

 • Ready in 12 minutes.
 These cookies bake up quickly and perfectly.
+The hard part is waiting for them to cool down to enjoy.

 • Easy to make ahead.
 Short on time?
 Make batches of the cookie dough and freeze them to bake up later.
+Then they will be ready for holiday cookie platters.

-Can we lament on how incredible this recipe is?
+• Perfect texture and flavor.
 The texture is absolutely perfect- Crisp edges with soft and gooey middles.
 They are buttery, sweet, and full of chocolate throughout, and there is no graininess.

 The secret to a perfect gluten-free cookie is to chill the dough and ensure that the flour has xanthan gum added to it because this gives the cookies stability and holds them together, so even non-celiacs would love them!